deco3500-2017/team-apollo/README.md

 A key consideration that will have to be considered throughout development would be that of privacy.
 There are two key areas where this privacy concern will present itself:

-1. Privacy within their social network:
+1. Privacy within the user's social network:

 The product is going to have a social aspect to it to encourage users to share their good experiences and reviews.
 It is known that users of social media networks are comfortable doing this, however there is a line when they feel that sharing this information gives away too much information.
 An example of this is that users of Snapchat are generally comfortable sharing photos or videos of themselves in a clearly defined location at a clearly defined time, however a lot of users had a problem with Snapchat's SnapMaps feature, feeling that it gave away too much information by sharing their location in real-time.
 From these two observations it can be deduced that there is a certain cut-off point where a user feels uncomfortable sharing their location with too high of a resolution.
 Therefore the Venu application should be mindful of this when providing features which may potentially give away a user's location when used.

-1. The service breaching the user's privacy:
+2. The service breaching the user's privacy:

 Users of online services consider their privacy important.
 It is clearly documented that users dislike giving access to their devices peripherals, such as cameras and other sensors, however they are usually willing to make a concession based on the value that the service is providing them.
-For this reason, Venu needs to make it clear to a user that any access to the microphone and accelerometer required is done in a way that does not possibly breach their privacy, and the features they enable must be of value to the users.
+For this reason, Venu needs to make it clear to a user that any access to the microphone and accelerometer required, is done in a way that does not breach their privacy, and the features they enable must be of value to the users.

 ##### Critical Mass